TomatoSmash24/CasaDelDonors/README.md

 ```
 OR
 <hr>
-Clone the repo using GitHub Desktop.
+Clone the repo using GitHub Desktop by going to `Code` option in the repo main page and clicking `Open With Github Desktop`

 ## 2) Create a Virtual Environment
 Virtual environments are required to ensure that dependencies are kept distinct and installed only for that particular project.